rustatian/articles/php_ffi/story.md

         return Fib(n-1) + Fib(n-2)
 }
 ```
-So, all this is the same Fib function, however, in order for this function to be exported in a dynamic library, we need to add the comment above (a sort of GO attribute) `// export Fib`.
+So, all this is the same Fib function, however, for this function to be exported in a dynamic library, we need to add the comment above (a sort of GO attribute) `// export Fib`.
 Let’s compile: `go build -o ../lib/libphp_go_ffi.so -buildmode = c-shared`.
-I’ll also pay attention that we need to add `-buildmode = c-shared` in order to get a dynamic library.
+I’ll also pay attention that we need to add `-buildmode = c-shared` to get a dynamic library.
  We get 2 files at the output.
 A file with the headers `.h` and` .so` is a dynamic library.
-We do not really need the file with headers, since we know the name of the function, and FFI php is rather limited in working with the C preprocessor.
+We do not need the file with headers, since we know the name of the function, and FFI php is rather limited in working with the C preprocessor.

 Rocket launch:
 After we’ve written everything (source codes are provided), we can make a small Makefile to collect all this (it is also located in the repository).
 After we call `make build` in the` lib` folder, 4 files will appear.
 Two for GO (.h / .so) and one for Rust and C ++.